ecmwf/ecflow/docs/glossary.rst

       For python see :py:class:`ecflow.Family`.
 For BNF see :token:`family`

       It serves as an intermediate :term:`node` in a :term:`suite definition`.

+   generic
+      A generic attribute associates a name to a set of generic string values, and is used to gracefully indicate the presence of unknown attributes in the suite definition.

+      This kind of attribute is used to allow the introduction of future attributes without requiring an API change.
+      When an older version of ecflow encounters a new/unknown attribute, the attribute is automatically converted into a generic attribute.

    halted
       Is a :term:`ecflow_server` state.
 See :term:`server states`.